arthurlacoste/mastodon-lang-remover/README.md

-# mastodon-lang-remover
+# Mastodon Lang Remover

-Remove a lang from the mastodon web interface
+Remove a lang from the mastodon web interface.

+# Install

+Go to :